madleenmahncke/Notfallbereit/README.md

 * Node.js
 * npm (should be installed with Node.js version manager oder Node.js installer)
 * MySQL Server
-* WebStorm or another code editor
+* WebStorm or another code editor (if PowerShell is not working, please use git bash)

 ## Installation